 Solution 1: One Platform

-Arguably, this is the solution which makes most sense.
+Arguably, this is the solution which makes the most sense.
 You simply have one platform which brings everything together and which can be accessed, constantly, in real-time.
 This shouldn’t be too difficult.
-The vast majority of Point-of-Sale (POS) system providers, as well as ecommerce platforms, are now offering suitable omnichannel options.
+The vast majority of Point-of-Sale (POS) system providers, as well as e-commerce platforms, are now offering suitable omnichannel options.

 However, don’t just take their word for it, do your research and explore which solution would be best for your specific retail needs according to what you need in-store and online.
 It’s not unusual to discover that a system is better in one area than another, so it needs to suit you.

 The nature of these systems, nonetheless, is that you gain a bird’s eye view of orders and inventory, and can match one to the other more seamlessly.
 You’ll be familiar with this without knowing it – if a product sells out instore it automatically goes out-of-stock online without you manually having to enter that fact.
 It eliminates the steps which slow down the process and open it up to error.

 Solution 2: Bring Different Systems and Platforms Together

 Smaller businesses may not have the resources to go for one platform, they may also find it doesn’t actually work best for them.
 It’s great when the business is large enough that it’s somewhat of an unwieldy beast and your left-hand needs to know what the right is doing.
 Smaller retailers, however, have a different set of problems and therefore need different solutions.
 More specifically, the smaller the retailer, the more unique these tend to be.
 Therefore, it is unlikely that you will find one single platform, at a sensible cost, which does the right job and you’ll do better to utilise different systems which work well together.